-Három Holló (“three ravens”) was named after the favorite watering hole of Endre Ady, one of Hungary’s poet laureate from the early 20th century.
-The three-story space fuses a bar with a concert venue and an exhibition space.
-On any given week, there might be a small exhibit about Arvo Pärt, a collection of local photography, and a contemporary jazz concert downstairs.
-(See their packed event calendar, but note that they shut down for the summer.)
+Három Holló, named after the favorite watering hole of Endre Ady, one of Hungary’s poet laureates from the early 20th century, occupies a three-story space that fuses a bar with a concert venue and an exhibition space.
+On any given week, they might host a small exhibit about Arvo Pärt, a photography pop-up, and a contemporary jazz concert.
+(See Három Holló's packed event calendar; note that they shut down for the summer.)
 I hope they will prove that a bar with a cultural mission isn’t necessarily doomed in Budapest.

-Három Holló's patrons tend to be socially sensitive, musically-inclined, left-wing intellectuals from Budapest.
-Don’t be surprised, however, if Teutonic chatter fills the high-ceilinged space as one of the owners is a German expat.
-My only point of criticism is that I find the main room to be too brightly lit - softer lighting and additional furnishings may extract more charm from this historical interior.
+Most patrons are socially sensitive, musically-inclined, left-wing intellectuals from Budapest.
+Don’t be surprised, however, if Teutonic chatter fills the high-ceilinged space, as one of the owners is a German expat.
+I only wish that they worked a bit more on the decor—softer lighting and denser furnishings would extract more charm from this historical interior.